randrerd/library-top/README.md

 # Library Project

-This project is part of The Odin Project learning path, the challenge was too build an app that allows the user to add, remove, modify books.
+This project is part of The Odin Project learning path, the challenge was to build an app that allows the user to add, remove, modify books.

 ## Tech and resources used: